-During PS I and PS II practica, Student Teachers compile a logbook.
-This must be available to be read by the University Consultant and Teacher Associate.
-The logbook is usually a loose-leaf binder containing the following information.
+During PS I and PS II practica, Student Teachers compile a well-organized and up-to-date logbook.
+This must be available to be read by the University Consultant and Teacher Associate. .
+The logbook can be a binder or a shared electronic folder containing the following information.